Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 # Preamble

+> NOTE: NOAA POES has been permanently retired because of political reasons.
+They will be greatly missed.
+A historical version of this guide with NOAA APT can be found [here](https://static.cpt-dingus.cc/archived-blog_page/L%20band%20weather%20satellite%20reception%20_%20Meti%E2%80%99s%20blog.html).
+This link is permanent.

 If you're reading this, you have probably been intrigued by the lower resolution VHF imagery that you can (or even have) received yourself.
 Well, you're in for a ride!
 The L band is relatively easy to receive thanks to commercial solutions existing for the equipment, while it's been deprecated by most LEO satellites, it still offers a lot of interesting data; particularly geostationary satellites.
 This guide will cover both.
 You can expect resolutions of roughly 1 km/px in the majority of this band.
 This guide will definitively describe the reception of the **L satellite band (~1.7 GHz)** when it comes to weather satellites.

 **This guide assumes you have read the [VHF guide](Beginners guide to weather satellite reception) already, won't repeat some more basic concepts.**